 What is passive voice: When you write content in the passive voice, you are stating that an object receives the action, but the subject is never explicitly stated.

 Tip: Ask yourself who or what is receiving the action.
-Begin the sentence with that subject:
+Begin the text with that subject, followed by the verb and the object.

 When to use passive voice: You can use passive voice when you don’t know the performer of the action, you don’t want to reveal the performer of the action, or you want to emphasize the receiver of the action.
 You should also use passive voice as necessary to avoid unsupported product claims.